jafarimahdi/ReactJs/kalunba/README.md

 ## Tools we used in our React.js App

- 1- keep the data in state part and have for loop to show them in JSX/DOM make our code simple and less.
+. keep the data in state part and have for loop to show them in JSX/DOM make our code simple and less.

- 2- Adding the Bootstrap CDN to root(index) and use it for our Design
+.
+Adding the Bootstrap CDN to root(index) and use it for our Design

- 3- using the EmilJs API for the mange messages we'll get from visitor
+.
+Using the EmilJs API for managing the messages from user and Auto Replay to send them back a message

+.
+Validation for our Form and check the inputs are correct and valid

- 4- Animation with spring-react for the tags
+.
+Animation with spring-react for the tags